digiltd/oh-rtd-test/Open-Sprinkler.md

 https://www.youtube.com/watch?v=lT0uxFlwu9s <br/>
 In the OpenHAB 1.3.0 release, this binding is compatible with with both the [OpenSprinkler](http://opensprinkler.com) and [OpenSprinkler Pi](http://pi.opensprinkler.com) hardware.
 In other words, this binding supports communicating to the !OpenSprinkler and !OpenSprinkler Pi using http (as long as you have the interval program installed), or directly via GPIO when using the !OpenSprinkler Pi.

+In the OpenHAB 1.6.0 release, the binding will sync itself with the OpenSprinkler device at intervals.
+This allows state of the stations to be updated if they are manually controlled from the OpenSprinkler web application directly.

 For installation of the binding, please see Wiki page [[Bindings]].

 ## Binding Configuration